 Most people in an emergency don’t take time to think, they just do.
 Adrenaline is pumping.
 Our minds have trouble focusing beyond what is immediately in front of us.
 And so we act automatically.

 In many cases, this is exactly what you want to happen.
-It’s why firefighters and other emergency responders train so hard–to ensure they reflexively know what to do, no matter the situation.
+It’s why firefighters and other crisis response teams train so hard–to ensure they reflexively know what to do, no matter the situation.

 But sometimes looking back on those moments, we see alternate paths.
 Ones that–if they had existed at the time–would have completely transformed what we experienced as a scary and maybe disorienting situation.